 To sum it up

 Keeping a home base or not is a question of practicality.
-Know what you want and understand your unique personal situation, and you will naturally know if you need a home base, as well as what type you need.
+Know what you want and understand your unique personal situation, and you will naturally know if you need a home base or not, as well as what type you need.

 Did you enjoy this post?
 If you did, please take a moment to use the social media buttons at the bottom to share this with friends, family, colleagues, your neighbour’s cat, anyone with access to the internet 🙂 Thanks!